khaled-11/job-finder-bot/README.md

 npm install
 ```

 Now, we need to rename .sample.env to .env and fill the data.
 If you use Elastic beanstalk, update the environment variables in the  configuration.
-You will need APP_ID, APP_SECRET, PAGE_ID & PAGE_ACCESS_TOKEN.
+We will need APP_ID, APP_SECRET, PAGE_ID & PAGE_ACCESS_TOKEN.
 We will get these information from the Facebook developer account.
 The VERIFY_TOKEN is any random string you choose to verify the call back URL.
-We will need Wit key from the [Wit.ai](https://wit.ai/) website.
+We will get the WIT_KEY from the [Wit.ai](https://wit.ai/) website.
 The URL field is the ```https://``` link for the App server.
 If you use your local machine, enter the local tunnel link.
-For Elastic Beanstalk, enter the  ```https://``` link for the domain.
-Enter WEX_KEY from the https://wextractor.com/ website for indeed reviews. [https://support.google.com/mail/answer/185833) for your Gmail account.
+For Elastic Beanstalk, enter the  ```https://``` link for the main domain.
+Enter WEX_KEY from the https://wextractor.com/ website for indeed reviews.
+[Generate App password]https://support.google.com/mail/answer/185833) for your Gmail account.
 Add this to the EMAIL & E_PASS variables in the file.
 Generate a key for [Google custom search API](https://developers.google.com/custom-search/).
 Refer to [this article](https://developers.google.com/custom-search/docs/tutorial/creatingcse) for more information about the API uses.

+### Facebook Developer Account:

+Create a new App from the account.  setup Messnger product, and go to the product settings.
+Scroll down and click "Add or Remove  Pages".
+Add the page you want to use.
+Now, "Generate Token", and copy the token.
+Add this token to the PAGE_ACCESS_TOKEN variable in the .env file.
+Go back to the same page and find PAGE_ID & APP ID.
+Go to settings and basic settings.
+Get the APP_SECRET and add it to the variables.

+### Wit.ai Account:

+Go to [Wit.ai](http://wit.ai) website, and create new App.
+In the app dashboard, click setting and copy the "Server Access Token".
+Add it for the WIT_KEY field in the .env file.

 ### Save the API: